What is an innovation challenge?

 9. Post-project communication

 Also, include any other important information like how to view the results.
-It is a good idea to post the winners on your blog so that everyone can know who they are!
+It is a good idea to post the winners on your blog so everyone can know who they are!

 Share information on the implementation and the status of the ideas.
 Also, let them know about the gained benefits and new courses of action adopted based on the challenge.